sorcero/ingestum/docs/example-csv.rst

     from ingestum import sources
     from ingestum import transformers

-Step 2: Create an CSV source
+Step 2: Create a CSV source
 ----------------------------

 Create an CSV source object from an CSV file.